1960s #1970s #1980s

 Memorable moments in the career of Diana Rigg, a British National Treasure.

 I was sad to read that the actress Diana Rigg, had passed away earlier this year.
 This fabulous actress like Honor Blackman had the triple honour of starring as a sidekick to Steed in The Avengers, in Doctor Who and as a (James) Bond girl.
 These were just three roles from Diana’s diverse filmography where she showed her versatile acting range which included comedies, horrors, fantasies and dramas.

 As a kid, I remember watching her in The Assassination Bureau (1969), Theatre of Blood (1973) and The Great Muppet Caper (1981) to name a few.
 Her other roles included a then-contemporary version of A Midsummer Night’s Dream (1968) and two Agatha Christie adaptations.
 In later roles, she joined the cast of Game of Thrones (2013-17) as Olenna Tyrell and in a recent remake of the classic series, All Creatures Great and Small.

 Diana Rigg – Morecambe & Wise, dianarigg

 Diana joined British comedians Eric Morecambe and Ernie Wise for their 1975 Christmas special.
 In this show, Diana played characters as diverse as Nell Gwynne – in one of Ernie’s (infamous) plays – and a modern-day psychiatrist.
 Diana followed in the footsteps of her Royal Academy of Dramatic Art classmate, Glenda Jackson who had also starred in this TV Series.

 In her special guest star role, Diana showed her comedic and singing (and dancing) skills to the hilt.
 She also joined this comic double act in a song their rendition of How Can You Believe You When I Said I Loved You When You Know I’ve Been a Liar All My Life?.
-Her singing talents were also heard in films after this appearance included A Little Night Music (1977) and Evil Under the Sun (1982).
+Her singing talents were also heard in films after this appearance including A Little Night Music (1977) and Evil Under the Sun (1982).

 The Avengers – Emma Peel & John Steed | Intro w.
 Credits, Tiffany’s Street II